 Sean, Staff Accountant: You’re going to want to test run your oven at least two weeks before the event!
 The last thing you want is a broken oven and left with no way to keep everyone’s food warm!

-Emily, PR Manager: A stressed-out host makes for an uncomfortable dinner party.
+Emily, PR Director: A stressed-out host makes for an uncomfortable dinner party.
 Things are never going to be perfect so remember to plan ahead and take long sips of wine in between basting.

 Here’s our Friendsgiving Menu: